pigskin/kodi-gamepass/README.md

 # NFL Game Pass Plugin for XBMC #
 by Alex Waite and divingmule
-Version: 0.0.1
+Version: 0.1.0

-Before reading any further, please understand that this plugin does not work yet.
-It is still under development, and needs a whole lot of love.
+Before reading any further, please understand that while this plugin does work, consider it to be an alpha release.
+It may crash, spay your puppy, and/or cause your oven to not heat to 400° F properly.
+The plugin is under development, and needs a whole lot of love.

 If you're interested in helping out, just drop us an email or send a pull request.
 Patches and (constructive) input are always welcome.